 Coasting downhill in N (Neutral) or with the ignition off is dangerous.
 The brakes will have to do all the work of slowing down and they could get so hot that they would not work well.
 You would then have poor braking or even none going down a hill.
+Steering may also be affected when ignition is off.
 You could crash.
 Always have the engine running and the vehicle in gear when going downhill.

 - Stay in your own lane.
 Do not swing wide or cut across the center of the road.
-Drive at speeds that let you stay in your own lane. - Be alert on top of hills, something could be in your lane (stalled car, accident). - Pay attention to special road signs (falling rocks area, winding roads, long grades, passing or no-passing zones) and take appropriate action.
+Drive at speeds that let you stay in your own lane. - Be alert on top of hills; something could be in your lane (stalled car, accident).

+Pay attention to special road signs (falling rocks area, winding roads, long grades, passing or no-passing zones) and take appropriate action.